ajs-voices/once-upon-a-dream/scenes/012-they-dont-know.md

 I sighed.
 "You are telling me I can't see him even if I wanted to."

 Babbo picked up the card and brought it over to me and wrapped me in a hug, "Baby boy I would never tell you, you can't see him.
 But your father won't be happy.
-And I love Dorian, but he can be a bit of a stickler when it comes to that precious image of his, specially when things don't fit."
+And I love Daniel, but he can be a bit of a stickler when it comes to that precious image of his, specially when things don't fit."

 "I know."
 I sighed.
 "I can't stop thinking about him."